 Become a licensed aircraft engineer

-1. Basic knowledge – (ref: 66.A.25 of 66 MOS), and
+1. Basic knowledge – (ref: 66.A.25 of 66 MOS)

-2. Basic experience – (ref: 66.A.30 of 66 MOS)
+2. Basic experience – (ref: 66.A.30 of 66 MOS).

-resulting in a licence issued without any type ratings.
+These result in a licence issued without any type ratings.

 Where/how?